-- 6) A dean of one of the colleges who is elected by and from the academic deans: - 7) The Chairperson of the Senate Committee on University Resources; - 8) The Vice President for Advancement. - b.
+6) A dean of one of the colleges who is elected by and from the academic deans;

+7) The Chairperson of the Senate Committee on University Resources;

+- 8) The Vice President for Advancement. - b.
 Elected members of the full-time tenured faculty:

 The Committee on Elections shall conduct elections by and from each College.
 Members shall be nominated by the full-time faculty of the respective College and elected by and from the full-time faculty of that College for three-year staggered terms.
-If a vacancy occurs prior to the completion of a term, the Dean of that College, in consultation with the College Executive Committee, shall appoint a replacement from the full-time tenured faculty of that College subject to ratification by the Executive Committee of the Senate.
+If a vacancy occurs prior to the completion of a term, the Dean of that College, in consultation with the c.
+Elected members of the full-time tenured faculty:

+College Executive Committee, shall appoint a replacement from the fulltime tenured faculty of that College subject to ratification by the Executive Committee of the Senate.
 The appointee shall complete the unexpired term.